-Saving and investing are both important, but they’re not the same thing.
-While both can help you achieve a more comfortable financial future, consumers need to know the differences and when it’s best to save and when it’s best to invest.
+Saving and investing are both important concepts for building a sound financial foundation, but they’re not the same thing.
+While both can help you achieve a more comfortable financial future, consumers need to know the differences and when it’s best to save compared to when it’s best to invest.

-The biggest difference between saving and investing is the risk versus the reward.
-Saving typically allows you to earn a lower return but with virtually no risk.
-In contrast, investing allows you to earn a higher return, but you take on the risk of loss in order to do so.
+The biggest difference between saving and investing is the level of risk taken.
+Saving typically results in you earning a lower return but with virtually no risk.
+In contrast, investing allows you the opportunity to earn a higher return, but you take on the risk of loss in order to do so.

 The table below summarizes some of the key differences between saving and investing: